Catherine Dawson Giles

 Catherine Dawson Giles (1878-1955) was a British modernist watercolour painter.

 Biography

-Catherine Dawson Giles was born on July 31, 1878 in Lewisham in south-east London.
+Catherine Dawson Giles was born on 31 July 1878 in Lewisham, south-east London.
 She attended Goldsmiths, University of London in New Cross in 1900 and later the Royal Academy Schools.
 She studied with the American painter Max Bohm in Etaples, France, as part of the Etaples art colony.
 In 1904 she met the English painter and illustrator Jessica Dismorr, a fellow student at Etaples, with whom she became lifelong friends.
 Dismorr, a member of the Vorticist movement, shared her home in the 1930s and painted her portrait.

 During World War I Giles served as a Voluntary Aid Detachment nurse.